 When the government helps out a failing business, it's called a bailout.
-And as you may recall in 2008, U.S. Congress approved a $700 billion Wall Street bailout that dominated headlines that year, hence 2008's word of the year from ADS.
+And as you may recall in 2008, U.S. Congress approved a $700 billion Wall Street bailout that dominated headlines, hence ADS choosing it.

-Twitter launched in 2006 and by January 2009, users were sending two million messages a day over the social media platform.
-That's why the top word that year from the ADS was "tweet," which can refer to either the action of sending text on the platform or can mean the actual message itself.
+Twitter launched in 2006, and by January 2009, users were sending two million messages a day over the social media platform.
+That's why the top word that year from the ADS was "tweet," which can refer to either the action of sending text on the platform or the actual message itself.

 An app is certainly not an unusual thing these days, but in 2010, it was a word that was newly buzzing.
 At the time, Ben Zimmer, chair of the New Words Committee of the American Dialect Society, noted, "With millions of dollars of marketing muscle behind the slogan 'There's an app for that,' plus the arrival of 'app stores' for a wide spectrum of operating systems for phones and computers, app really exploded."
 Hence it being crowned the word of the year at the close of one decade and the start of a new one.

-"Hashtag"—which is defined as a "#" symbol before a word or phrase and is meant to be used on social media as a way to track certain terms—was the word of the year in 2012.
+"Hashtag"—which is represented with the "#" and which Merriam-Webster calls a "symbol before a word or phrase [that's] meant to be used on social media as a way to track certain terms"—was the word of the year in 2012.
 Zimmer explained the choice, saying, "In the Twittersphere and elsewhere, hashtags have created instant social trends, spreading bite-sized viral messages on topics ranging from politics to pop culture."

 "Because" is a term that was chosen as the word of the year due to the fact that people were using it in a slightly modified way in 2013.
 Instead of having to say "because of [insert reasoning here]," we could now drop the "of."
 Confused?
 Here's an example: Instead of saying "I an ate apple because I'm hungry," you can say, "I ate an apple because hunger."
 Or, instead of saying, "I need an umbrella because it's raining," you can say, "I need an umbrella because rain."
 And if you don't want to explain yourself at all, you can simply tell someone that you've done something "because reasons."

 In 2012, "hashtag" may have been recognized for its significance, but two years later, an actual hashtag was selected as the word of the year.
-Due to heightened awareness around the treatment of people of color by police and authority figures, #blacklivesmatter "became a rallying cry and vehicle for expressing protest" and was selected as the most significant word of the year in 2014.
+Due to heightened awareness of the treatment of Black people by police and authority figures, #blacklivesmatter "became a rallying cry and vehicle for expressing protest" and was selected as the most significant word of the year in 2014.